 Suzanne Walker Buck, Head of School

 Head of School Suzanne Walker Buck has a long history with boarding schools.
 Both of her parents were educators, whom she credits for igniting her boarding school spirit.
 Buck is a graduate of both the Fay School and Miss Porter’s School.
-Buck graduated from Connecticut College and received graduate degrees in clinical social work from Columbia University and education from Harvard University.
+Buck graduated from Connecticut College and received graduate degrees in clinical social work from Columbia University and in education from Harvard University.
 She has held various roles as an Admission Counselor, Dorm Parent and Coach at Westminster School as well as at Fay School, New Hampton School and most recently as the Rector (Head of School) at Chatham Hall.
-Buck serves on the Boards of The Association of Boarding Schools (TABS) and the Enrollment Management Association (EMA).
-Buck and her husband Johnny reside in Pierce House with their daughter Halsey (12).
-They are also proud parents to Oliver (19) and Nina (21).
+She is the Co-Chair of the Board of The Association of Boarding Schools (TABS), the Vice President of the Cleveland Council of Independent Schools (CCIS), and she also serves on the Board of the Heads and Principals Association.
+She is married to Johnny Buck, art teacher, coach and advisor.
+Buck and her husband Johnny reside in Pierce House with their daughter Halsey '24.
+They are also proud parents to Oliver and Nina.

 Thomas Arnold, Chief Financial and Operating Officer

 Joining WRA in 2014, Thomas Arnold brings professional expertise in the area of business operations from experience in both higher education and independent schools.
 Holding a Master’s Degree in Business Administration, Mr. Arnold has served in roles at Robert Morris University, Chatham University and as Vice President for Finance and Administration at Shady Side Academy in Pittsburgh.
 As Chief Financial and Operating Officer, Mr. Arnold leads all areas of finance, facilities and auxiliary operations as well as ensures compliance in all human resources, risk management and legal matters.
 His experience in strategic planning provides the necessary balance between best practices in long term fiscal sustainability and providing resources for the daily operations of an active and exciting boarding school community.
-The recipient of Crain’s CFO of the Year award, Mr. Arnold resides in Hudson with his wife, Tracie, and son, Griffin ’22.
+The recipient of Crain's CFO of the year award, Mr. Arnold serves on the board of directors for the National Business Officers Association (NBOA) and as program coordinator for the Association of Business Officers of Preparatory Schools (ABOPS).
+He resides in Hudson with his wife, Tracie, and son, Griffin ’22.

 Jenni Biehn, Director of Enrollment Management

 Meg Colafella joined WRA with more than 20 years of experience as a strategic communicator, marketing executive and government affairs specialist with experience building brands, guiding corporate social responsibility initiatives, and driving awareness and action around the arts, economic development and political initiatives.
 Prior to WRA, Ms. Colafella was the Associate Director of Corporate and Government Affairs for Kraft Heinz, where she helped usher in a new era for the company when Heinz was acquired by 3G Capital and Berkshire Hathaway in 2013.
-She looks forward to telling WRA's many unique stories and building a brand presence that captures all of the school's strengths.
-She lives in Hudson with her husband, Doug, and three sons.
+She is a master of telling WRA's many unique stories and continues to build a brand presence that captures all of the school's strengths.
+She lives in Hudson with her three sons.

 Mark LaFontaine, Assistant Head of School for Advancement